pknowles/vulkan_objects/README.md

    Shortcuts are added but special cases should be easy to override and write without shortcuts.
 This is done by layering utilities on top.
 Higher level objects can be replaced without losing much.
+No all-or-nothing monolith objects.

-   A difficulty is that function tables need to be passed around.
-To facilitate using your own function tables (yes, this is possible! e.g.
+   A difficulty is that function tables from the included loader need to be passed around to make vulkan API calls.
+To facilitate using your own function tables and not lock you into the ecosystem (yes, this is possible! e.g.
-   [volk](https://github.com/zeux/volk)), all objects are templates that take a function table as the first parameter.
+   [volk](https://github.com/zeux/volk)), many methods are templates that take a function table as the first parameter.
+For example. see the `device_commands` and `device_and_commands` concepts.

 3. Simple, singular implementation